NawaF-Alfawaz/movie_app/README.md

 ---

-If you have any questions or run into issues, feel free to raise them in the GitHub repository or contact the maintainer.
+If you have any questions or run into issues, feel free to contact me at nawaf.alfawaz55@gmail.com